cjacobsen2016/language-design/spec.md

 ### Built-in function `new` ###

 A type must implement `NewOverrider` to override `new`.
-Receiver in `OverrideNew` method is initialized to zero value.
+Method receiver is initialized to zero value of receiver type.

 ```go
 type NewOverrider interface {